tmandry/Swindler/README.md

 filled in.
 Swindler's in-memory state will always be consistent with itself and with the events you receive, avoiding many bugs that are difficult to diagnose.

-As a bonus, events caused by your code are marked, so you don't respond to them as user actions.
+As a bonus, **events caused by your code are marked** as such, so you don't respond to them as user actions.
 This feature alone makes a whole new level of sophistication possible.

 ## Example